ambush8832/jmod-nick/README.md

 The thermobaric bomb but as a grenade, there's nothing to add to it except the fact that fuse times are random each time.

 # BB Grenade
 A grenade that throws shrapnel with no damage and has a very small explosion and still no damage.
-Still works as a decoy grenade, scaring away NPCs and players that get PTSD on the first sight of a grenade
+Still works as a decoy grenade, scaring away NPCs and players that get PTSD on the first sight of a grenade, 3 second fuse

 # Toxic Gas Grenade